NOAA-ORR-ERD/WebGnomeClient/doc/fate_exercises/continuous_exercise.rst

      * type "jet" in the search box

   #.
-Select "*GENERIC JET FUEL".
+Select "FUEL OIL NO.1 (JET B, ALASKA)".
 Different Jet fuels have are suited to different turbine engine types, but will behave similarly in the environment.
   #.
 Click "More Info" if you want to see the details of the oil.
   #.
 Click "Select" to select the oil.